KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 <figcaption>A right angled triangle and how to compute sin and cos functions</figcaption>
 </figure>

-_Note: before moving further, let's go through a couple of trigonometry concepts first.
-The longest side of a right-angled triangle is the one opposing that right angle and it's called the [hypotenuse](https://www.mathopenref.com/hypotenuse.html).
+_Note: before moving further, let’s go through a couple of trigonometry concepts first.
+The longest side of a right-angled triangle is the one opposing that right angle and it’s called the [hypotenuse](https://www.mathopenref.com/hypotenuse.html).
 The other two sides (the ones forming the right angle) are called the [catheti](https://en.wikipedia.org/wiki/Cathetus) of the right triangle.
 The [sine](https://www.mathopenref.com/sine.html) of an acute angle in a right triangle is the ratio between the cathetus opposing that angle and the hypotenuse.
 The [cosine](https://www.mathopenref.com/cosine.html) of the same angle is the ratio between the adjacent cathetus and the hypothenuse._

 <figure class="figure">
 <img src="/assets/images/css-gradients/slice_1_BOE.png" alt="" />